The Growing Seed Parable

 Before we explore the purpose and meaning of this four-verse parable, it’s wise to remember that a parable is a simple story that presents a comparison to be evaluated.
 It means to put one thing alongside another, to compare them.

 It’s also important to realize that parables originally were meant to be heard, not read.
 Therefore, we have to appreciate that fact in our interpretation of them.
 The listeners of Jesus’ parables had to make an instant appraisal of what Lord Jesus was telling them.
 Today, we readers of his parables aim to look for one significant idea that leaps out and shines like a flash of lightning.
-In many cases, however, there are additional related truths within parables, related to that one essential truth that Jesus wished to convey in many of them.
+In many cases, however, there are additional related truths within parables, linked to the one essential truth that Jesus wished to convey in many of them.

 In contrast to the Parable of the Weeds (or Tares), we find this little parable to be disarmingly simple, like the Parable of the Mustard Seed that follows it.
 There are no weeds to complicate this story.